Jerzy Ludyga

-Jerzy Ludyga (24 October 1950 – 1 March 1999) was a Polish footballer playing as a defender.
+Jerzy Rafał Ludyga (24 October 1950 – 1 March 1999) was a Polish footballer who played as a defender.

 Career

 Having started his career in his hometown Piekary Śląskie, his club career was spent in the second and first divisions.
 He scored 3 goals for Szombierki Bytom and another 3 for GKS Tychy in the top flight in 85 and 55 appearances respectively.
 He won the vice-championship with the latter in 1976, in what was the golden era for the club.
 He also had stint in the second tier with Motor Lublin.
-He played in one match for the Polish national team on 15 May 1977, in a 3:1 friendly win against Cyprus.
+He played in one match for the Poland national team on 15 May 1977, in a 3–1 friendly win against Cyprus.